 Limit on departmental credit for courses taken elsewhere.
-A student must take at least 5 of the 10 Economics courses required for the major at Brandeis or through an approved study abroad program.
+A student must take at least 5 of the 10 core and elective courses required for the Economics major at Brandeis or through an approved study abroad program.
+Students should expect to take Econ 25a and 26b, the two foundational literacy practicums, at Brandeis.

 Statistics.
 The two-semester sequence Math 36a and Math 36b may substitute for Econ 83a.
-Psychology majors may substitute Psyc 51a for Econ 83a, and Biology majors may substitute Biol 51a for Econ 83a.
-Note: Students who have had a different statistics course, either at Brandeis or another university (normal for transfer students), often have not had the coverage of regression that Econ 83a provides.
+Psychology majors may substitute Psyc 51a for Econ 83a, Politics majors may substitute Pol 52a for Econ 83a, and Biology majors may substitute Biol 51a for Econ 83a.
+However, Math 8a, the statistics classes offered by Business (Bus 1b, 51b, and 51a), and AP Statistics can NOT substitute for Econ 83a.
+Note: Students who have had a different statistics course, either at Brandeis or another university (normal for transfer students), may not have had the coverage of regression that Econ 83a provides.
 In such cases, the student should be advised to get a syllabus for Econ 83a and attend the final (regression) section of that course.

 Finance courses.
-A student cannot get credit for Bus 71a (formerly Econ 71a) taken concurrently with or after completing Econ 171a.
+Students are discouraged from taking Bus 71a (formerly Econ 71a) concurrently with or after completing Econ 171a.
 The material overlaps too much.
-A student who has previously taken Bus 71a or Econ 71a is allowed to enroll in Econ 171a subsequently, but students planning to be Econ majors are advised to take only Econ 171a.
+Students planning to be Econ majors are advised to take only Econ 171a.
 Note: Bus 71a does NOT count toward the Economics major or minor.